Harassment and Inappropriate Behaviors

 harcelement_original

-Examples of inappropriate behaviors
+Examples of behaviors that could be qualified as inappropriate behaviors or harassment

 • Offending, humiliating, insulting, degrading or constantly criticizing someone

-• Pushing somebody to make mistakes
+• Pushing consciously and purposefully somebody to make mistakes

 • Isolating someone physically or socially from the rest of the team